Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 K_p = \omega_{sf}b, K_i = \omega_{sf}J
 $$

-This tuning ensures a pole zero cancellation in the closed transfer function, resulting in a unity transfer function for speed tracking under ideal parameter estimates of `J` and `b`
+This tuning ensures a pole zero cancellation in the closed transfer function, resulting in a unity transfer function for speed tracking under ideal parameter estimates of `J` and `b`.
+A recommended bandwidth for the observer is 10 Hz.

 <img src="./resources/ObserverFigure.svg" width="100%" align="center"/>